 Its luminous hands and Arabic hour markers on a black dial gives you easy timekeeping.
 It also has a date window at the 3 o’clock mark, just like any Khaki Field watch.

 The best thing about this watch, in my opinion, is its exclusive H-10 automatic caliber.
 What this does is it keeps up to 80 hours of power reserve which is especially helpful when you’re out camping in the woods, or trekking through the forest.
 The H70555533 is made to meet your needs.

 Last but certainly not the least on our list is the Hamilton H32715551 Jazzmaster Viewmatic.
 At first glance, this watch will give you a very classy vibe with its stainless steel case and brown leather strap.

 Its appearance screams elegance with its sapphire crystal screw-in caseback, with silver-toned dial and indices plus luminous silver hands inside.

 Just like the previous watches, it also has a date window at the 3 o’clock position.
 Don’t be fooled by its classic appearance as it is tough with its features.

 The H32715551 is water-resistant to 100 meters and also runs on a Swiss automatic movement.
 Boasting its caliber 2824-2, the H32715551 can have a power reserve up to 40 hours.

 So, you’re probably wondering why it has “Viewmatic” in its name.
 The H32715551 has an interesting feature that lets you see-through its case back.
 This lets you have an in-depth view of its automatic movement happening at the back.
-This watch has both a striking front and back view.
+This watch, like many of the best automatic watches out there, has both a striking front and back view.
 Elegance and functionality at its finest - this piece can't be missing in any of my watch reviews.